orca-services/php-datatrans-xml-api-client/docs/Request/Authorisation.md

 TODO Not yet implemented.

-The Authorisation Request can be used authorise a transactions.
+The Authorisation Request can be used authorise a transaction.

 - See [XML Authorisation showcase](https://www.datatrans.ch/showcase/authorisation/xml-authorisation).
 - See example implementation [authorisation_request.php](../../examples/authorisation_request.php).